-What was interesting to me was where the business settled down in the market: squarely within theinvestment space.
+What was interesting to me was where the business settled in the market: squarely within the investment space.
 We first gained traction with investor clients, private equity and VC firms, who had worked enough with Big Firm lawyers to be able to trust their judgment on good versus poor legal work.
-Word spread quickly within this environment where our clients have remained loyal over the years.
+Word spread quickly within this environment and our clients have remained loyal over the years.

 We were soon being asked to service huge corporate clients and banks on secondments for projects, which our panel members have thoroughly enjoyed.
 Demand has come least from startups and small businesses, for whom funds for legal spend are limited.
 We’re addressing this by designing retainer packages where these businesses can have access to on-call legal services at fixed fees.

 One of the greatest challenges has been educating the market about the value of alternative legal service providers.
 As South Africa’s first to market, the responsibility has rested on our shoulders, which hasn’t been easy.
 Competitors have come and gone, but slowly the market has started seeking alternatives to traditional practice which hasn’t responded to its changing needs.